BayesFlare/Flake/README.md

 ## Flare estimation in Kepler data

-This is a fork of Brendon Brewer's RJObject code (which allows birth/death MCMC moves within the DNest3 code) with the specific aim of performing parameter estimation for stellar flares in data from the _Kepler_ satellite.
-This is a stand-alone code that requires RJObject to be installed separately and be used as a library.
+This code's aim is to performing parameter estimation for stellar flares in data from the _Kepler_ satellite.

 The `Data` class in this example will attempt to read in the `TIME` and [`PDCSAP_FLUX`](http://archive.stsci.edu/kepler/manuals/archive_manual.pdf) light curve data from a _Kepler_